 There were about 12,100 jobs for Aerospace Engineering or Operations Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 6.6% which is above the national average.
 The Bureau of Labor Statistics predicts 800 new jobs for Aerospace Engineering or Operations Technician by 2026.
-There will be an estimated 1,100 positions for Aerospace Engineering or Operations Technician per year.
+The BLS estimates 1,100 yearly job openings in this field.

 The states with the most job growth for Aerospace Engineering or Operations Technician are Utah, Georgia, and Alabama.
 Watch out if you plan on working in Washington, Kansas, or North Dakota.
 These states have the worst job growth for this type of profession.

-The average yearly salary of an Aerospace Engineering or Operations Technician ranges between $42,610 and $100,310.
+The typical yearly salary for Aerospace Engineering and Operations Technicians is somewhere between $42,610 and $100,310.

 Aerospace Engineering and Operations Technicians who work in Washington, Colorado, or Missouri, make the highest salaries.

-How much do Aerospace Engineering and Operations Technicians make in each U.S. state?
+How much do Aerospace Engineering and Operations Technicians make in different U.S. states?

 |State||Annual Mean Salary|

-What Tools do Aerospace Engineering and Operations Technicians Use?
+Tools & Technologies Used by Aerospace Engineering and Operations Technicians